 - In a non-reactive saucepan bring lime juice and water to a boil.
 Remove from heat.

 - In a separate bowl large enough to hold remaining ingredients, whisk together gelatin and sugar.
 Pour in boiled mixture and whisk smooth.
 Let it sit for at least 5 minutes before proceeding.

 - Add soft cream cheese and mix with a firm whisk or a rubber spatula until no lumps remain.
 If needed, mix with a mixer to get rid of any lumps.
 Scrape bowl well.
 Add lime zest.

 - Transfer into prepared pan and place in the refrigerator for 3-4 hours or overnight.

 - Remove sides of pan.
 In a cold bowl, whip heavy cream and sugar until firm.
 Pipe rosettes on cake and decorate with lime slices.

 Imperial Sugar Insight

 Not all gelatin on the market has the same setting strength.
 Gelatin has a “Bloom Rating.”
 The higher the bloom rating, the firmer the final gelling will be.
-This cake was made using a national recognized brand (Knox).
+This cake was made using Knox brand.